dahoba/Live-Portrait-Maker/README.md

 ## License
 Copyright (C) 2018 Angela He

-The artwork is under the CC-BY-NC license and can not be used in commercial products.
+The artwork is under the CC-BY-NC license and cannot be used in commercial products.

 The rest of the project is licensed under the terms of the MIT license.